 Acceptance of GE crops in Brazil is widespread among producers.
-Farmers and ranchers are in favor of biotechnology and understand the benefits associated with the adoption on these new agricultural techniques, such as increased yields, reduced used of agricultural defensives, and reduced losses due to diseases.
-This is confirmed by the fact that in 2021 56 million hectares were planted in Brazil with genetically engineered plants, which represents 30.6 percent of the total area harvested in the world, according to CropLife Brazil.
+Farmers and ranchers are in favor of biotechnology and understand the benefits associated with the adoption on these new agricultural techniques, such as increased yields, reduced use of crop protection products, and reduced losses due to diseases.
+In Brazil, 67 percent of GE crop area is used for soybeans, 31 percent is used for corn, 2 percent is used for cotton, and less than one percent of crop area is used for both sugarcane and beans.
+That number represents 31 percent of the total area of GE crops harvested in the world, according to CropLife Brazil.

 The following organizations offer articles/data regarding Brazil-specific studies on the marketing of GE plants and plant products.
-Nearly all studies are in Portuguese, however, Embrapa has great material also available in English:
+Nearly all studies are in Portuguese, however, Embrapa has material also available in English: